x71c9/uranio-trx/README.md

 ### URN-TRX: Uranio transreciever

-An SDK library for make request to URN-CORE
+An SDK library for make request to URN-WEB